InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 typeof null // 'object'
 ```

 Why does this happen?
 Because the initial version of JS was based on the 32-bit systems, which stored the type information of variables in the lower bits for performance considerations.
 Those start with `000`  were objects, but all the bits of  `null`  are zero, so it is erroneously judged as an object.
-Although the current code of judging internal type has changed, this bug has been passed down.
+Although the current code of judging internal type has changed, but this bug has been passed down.

 We can use `Object.prototype.toString.call(xx)`  if we wish to get the correct data type of a variable, and then we can get a string like `[Object Type]`